cr2s/r2smesh-at/deploy.rst

       >cd r2smesh-at/adriver
       >./compile.sh

-   If compilation was successful, the executable ``adriver.exe`` appears.
+   If compilation successful, the executable ``adriver.exe`` appears.

 3. Set environment variables (optional).

-   FISPACT-II is used by the activation driver to perform activation calculations.
-The ``fispact-II`` executable must be found in ``$PATH``, or its location can be set explisitly with the ``$FISPACT`` environment variable.
+   It suffices when the ``fispact-II`` executable is found in ``$PATH``.
+   Otherwise, its location can be set explisitly with the ``$FISPACT`` environment  variable.
    Location of the decay data used by FISPACT-II for activation calculations can be set with the ``$FISPACT_DATA`` environment variable.
-If this variable is undefined, a default data path, guessed from the location of ``fispact-II`` executable, is applied.
+If this variable is undefined, the default data path, guessed from the location of ``fispact-II`` executable, is applied.

    The activation driver communicates to FISPACT-II via input/output files.
-The user can specify the place where the input and output files are written with the ``$R2S_SCRATCH`` environmental variable.
+The user can specify the place where the input and output files are written via the ``$R2S_SCRATCH`` environmental variable.
 By default, a subfolder ``scratch`` is created within the problem workspace.
 This is suitable for debugging and small problems; for massively parallel runs of the activation